-Henry Diamond is the recipient of the 2015 Environmental Achievement Award from Environmental Law Institute
+Henry Diamond was the recipient of the 2015 Environmental Achievement Award from Environmental Law Institute

-Award to be presented to Mr. Diamond at DC Ceremony on October 20
+Award presented to Mr. Diamond at DC Ceremony on October 20

 | Henry Diamond

 The Environmental Law Institute (ELI) is pleased to announce that it will present its 2015 Environmental Achievement Award to Henry L. Diamond, Founder and Senior Counsel, Beveridge & Diamond, P.C., recognizing his lifetime of achievements in the practice of environmental law and the conservation of lands and waters across the United States.
 ELI will present the Award at the ELI Annual Award Dinner on Tuesday, October 20 at the Omni Shoreham Hotel in Washington, D.C.